MiguelMJ/NotesGenerator/README.md

 ## What is NOG?

 LaTex is pretty, we can all agree in that.
 But taking notes in LaTex can be really tedious, too.
 NOG is a way to simplify this process.
-It's a pseudo-language which compiles to latex, and then to pdf.
-It is intended to be some kind of medium point between markdown and latex, something easy to write but extensible and customizable.
+It's a pseudo-language converted to LaTex via Flex and then to PDF via pdflatex.
+It is intended to be some kind of medium point between Markdown and LaTex, something easy to write but extensible and customizable.

 ### And why not just markdown and pandoc?